-Review MN social work licensing statutes and make recommendations to bring to the MN Board of Social Work Legislative
+Review Minnesota and national social work licensing statutes and make recommendations to bring to the MN Board of Social Work’s Legislation & Rules Committee.

 Racial Justice Committee

 deeply to, and leverage voices of communities and members of color; engage in